Eduardo-Alcobilla/Quantum-Harmonic-Oscilator/README.md

 # Quantum-Harmonic-Oscilator
-A university project in which we compared the energy of the quantum harmonic oscillator with its analytical solution.
+A university academic project focused on the numerical solution of the one-dimensional quantum harmonic oscillator.

+The system was studied by discretizing the Schrödinger equation using the Finite Difference Method, constructing the kinetic energy operator as a second-derivative matrix and combining it with the harmonic potential to build the full Hamiltonian.
+Eigenvalues and eigenfunctions were then obtained through matrix diagonalization in Python.